 Fax: (401) 444-1097

-After you complete the bingo application, submit it with the $5.00 application fee to the Rhode Island State Police Charitable Gaming Unit at the address on the application.
+After you complete the bingo application, submit it with the $5.00 application fee in the form of a check or money order (cash is not accepted) to the Rhode Island State Police Charitable Gaming Unit at the address on the application.
 The State Police will conduct records checks on the applicants and review the application to see if it meets the criteria outlined in the Rhode Island General Laws.
 It is the applicant's responsibility to contact their local licensing authority upon approval to see if a separate event license is required.
 When the application is approved, a letter will be sent to the applicant, with a copy being sent to the Chief of Police in the city/town where the bingo will be held.
 A financial report will be included with the letter of approval.
 This financial report must be completed and returned to the Rhode Island State Police Charitable Gaming Unit, as outlined in the letter of authorization.
 No further authorizations will be approved until all required documents are received.

 Note: All applications must be filled out completely and submitted with a $5.00 application fee in the form of check or money order.
 Checks should be made payable to "Rhode Island State Police."